lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

 </tbody>
 </table>

-Chooses and evaluates a template function from a list of cases based on matching the given `value` to a case.

 Cases are structured as `[caseValue, func]`. `value` is matched to `caseValue` by strict equality.
 The first match is selected.
 Case values